FachrulRH/lfi-attack/README.md

 # LFI Attacker
 Local File Inclusion attack in file download query web application
-- Found directory in website
+- Found LFI directory in website
 - get the file on directory has been found

 <b><h1>How To Use: </h1></b>